bitbound/ControlR/README.md

 ## Testers Needed:

-Please join the [Android Beta Test](https://play.google.com/apps/testing/dev.jaredg.controlr.viewer) if you can.
-I need at least 20 users to stay in the program for at least 14 days before I can publish the app to the Play Store.
+If you'd like to help to get ControlR on the Play Store, please join the beta test.
+It needs at least 20 users to stay in the program for at least 14 days before I can publish the app to the Play Store.

+Accessing the beta is a two-step process:

+- Join the [ControlR Testers](https://groups.google.com/g/controlr-testers/about) Google Group.
+- Install [ControlR (Early Access)](https://play.google.com/store/apps/details?id=dev.jaredg.controlr.viewer) from the Play Store.

 ## Quick Start: